An Operator Learning Approach via Function-valued Reproducing Kernel Hilbert Space for Differential Equations: Introduction

 \section{Introduction}

-Partial differential equations(PDEs) have become a powerful tool for modeling the real world, involving many important fields such as aerospace, materials, biomolecular dynamics, etc, and achieved great success from microscopic issues (quantum, molecular dynamics) to cryoscopic issues (ship engineering).
-Despite the success in the application of PDEs to solve real-life problems, two significant challenges remain.
-First, identifying/formulating the underlying PDEs appropriate for the modeling of a specific problem is difficult; Second, solving complicated non-linear PDE systems is computationally demanding.
+Partial differential equations (PDEs) are powerful tools for modeling the real world in fields such as aerospace and material and biomolecular dynamics, with great success from microscopic (quantum, molecular dynamics) to cryoscopic issues (ship engineering).
+However, two challenges remain: identifying and formulating the PDEs appropriate to modeling a specific problem, and computational efficiency when solving complicated PDE systems.

-Modeling a specific problem and determining the approximate underlying PDE usually requires a lot of prior knowledge in the field, and combine with general conservation laws, such as the law of conservation of energy, to design its predictive model.
-But for complex systems, the cost of acquiring prior knowledge is usually very expensive, or the system is too simple and lacks information.
-Second, solving large-scale nonlinear PDEs requires a lot of computing resources, which usually makes actual simulations infeasible.
-This is mainly reflected in the traditional numerical method for solving PDEs.
-Since it is very difficult to solve the analytical solution of PDEs, in practical engineering applications, we are concerned about how to give the numerical value of the solution at some discrete points in the region.
-Classical methods include finite difference method, finite volume method, spectrum method, finite element method, etc., and they will eventually turn the problem of solving PDEs into a problem of solving linear equations.
-When the problem becomes complicated, we must make the numerical method accurate enough, and the discrete points to be solved must be dense enough, such as turbulence problems.
-Usually the distance between discrete points must reach the order of micrometers, but this will require a lot of computing resources, which makes the problem unsolvable.
-Secondly, if the dimension of the problem increases, we only discretize two points in each dimension (this is already quite sparse), then our total number of discrete points exponentially explode, which is also a problem that traditional numerical methods have been facing.
-It is the curse of dimensionality, which will also cause the problem to become unsolvable.
+Modeling a specific problem and determining the approximate underlying PDE usually requires much prior knowledge, combined with general conservation laws, such as the law of conservation of energy, to design a predictive model.
+But, to acquire prior knowledge for complex systems is usually expensive, or the system is too simple and lacks information, and solving large-scale nonlinear PDEs requires significant computing resources, which can render simulations infeasible.
+This is reflected in the traditional numerical method for solving PDEs.
+Since the analytical solution of PDEs is difficult, in practical engineering applications, we seek the numerical value of a solution at some discrete points in a region.
+Classical methods such as the finite difference, finite volume, spectrum, and finite element methods will eventually turn a PDE solution into the solution of linear equations.
+When the problem becomes complicated, the numerical method must be accurate enough and the discrete points dense enough, such as in turbulence problems.
+The distance between discrete points must usually reach the order of micrometers, but this requires significant computing resources, which renders the problem unsolvable.
+If the dimension of the problem increases, we only discretize two points in each dimension (this is already quite sparse), and the total number of discrete points increases exponentially, a problem also faced by traditional numerical methods, i.e., the curse of dimensionality.